Search 1,000+ pages, voyages, ports, guides, and comparisons.

 Start with what you're actually buying

 An Aman stay is a small number of keys, a strong sense of place, and service built over decades.
 A cruise is none of those things by default, which is exactly why most hotel-luxury buyers have never booked one.
-The question is not "is Explora as good as Aman."
+The question isn't "is Explora as good as Aman."
 It isn't, and it isn't trying to be.
 The question is whether Explora delivers enough of what you value about those hotels, at sea, to be worth the trade.

 The suite translation